Widerøe Flight 839: Investigation

-The runway at Værøy Airport, that runs east–west, ran parallel to a mountain to the south that is about 500 m tall.
+The runway at Værøy Airport ran east-to-west and parallel to a mountain to the south that is about 500 m tall.
 Prior to construction, Widerøe had performed test flights in the area, and these had concluded with unacceptable wind conditions, particularly from the south over the mountain.
 From 31 October 1988, Widerøe introduced self-imposed restrictions on landing at Værøy.
 Aircraft were not allowed to land or take off if the wind came from 090°–240° (though south) if the wind speed exceeded 20 kn, including gusts.
 Additional restrictions were introduced following an incident on 18 January 1989; these were again modified on 1 November 1989.
 Flight 839 took off within the permitted limits of these restrictions.
 However, Twin Otters were not to operate on the ground during winds that exceeded 50 kn, and since the aircraft started taxiing following a report of wind speeds of 57 kn, this was a breach of procedure.
 The wind also changed direction immediately after take-off.

 The aircraft had not had any mechanical or technical errors or problems prior to take-off.
 The turbulence and wind shear caused a crack in either the tail rudder, the tailplane, or both.
-This was caused by strong winds acting on both sides of the structure, due to shifting winds.
+This was caused by strong winds alternating on both sides of the structure, due to shifting winds.
 These structural failures caused the aircraft to crash.
 Out of the 63 seconds from take-off to impact, the aircraft was under control for the first 55 seconds; only during the last 8 seconds did the crew lose control over the aircraft.